ChristianPala/protein_target_affinity/README.md

 The model is trained on benchmark datasets of ligand SMILES, protein sequences and corresponding affinity values.

 ## Dataset
-Three benchmark datasets were usedto train our models:
+Three benchmark datasets were used to train and test our models:

 - BindingDB
 - Davis